Admin Permissions¶

 Related Documentation¶

-- AdminSite — Configure the admin interface
+- AdminSite — Configure and mount the admin

 - ModelAdmin — Customize model display